 Get T-Bill rates directly from the US Treasury website.

 Treasury bills can be purchased in the following three ways:

 1. Non-competitive bid

 In a non-competitive bid, the investor agrees to accept the discount rate determined at auction.
-The yield that an investor receives is equal to the average auction price from the bidders.
+The yield that an investor receives is equal to the average auction price for T-bills sold at auction.
 Individual investors prefer this method since they are guaranteed to receive the full amount of the bill at the expiry of the maturity period.
-Payment is made through TreasuryDirect, bank or broker.
+Payment is made through TreasuryDirect or the investor’s bank or broker.

 2. Competitive bidding auctions

 In a competitive bidding auction, investors buy T-bills at a specific discount rate that they are willing to accept.
 Every submitted bid states the lowest rate or discount margin that the bidder/investor is willing to accept.
 Bids accepting the lowest discount rate are accepted first.

 If there are not enough bids at that level to make the issue fully subscribed, then bids at the next lowest rate are accepted.
 The process continues until the entire issue has been sold.
 Purchase payments must be made either through a bank or a broker.

 3. Secondary market

 Like other types of debt securities, the price of T-bills and the return for investors may be affected by various factors such as macroeconomic conditions, investor risk tolerance, inflation, monetary policy, and specific supply and demand conditions for T-bills.